Background and History of NAT

 3. Data Transfer and Connection Maintenance

-3. The NAT device continuously tracks the state of the connection to keep the NAT table updated.
+- The NAT device continuously tracks connection state to keep the NAT table updated, refreshing the last activity time with each packet to prevent timeout.

-4. The NAT device removes connection information from the table that has had no traffic for a certain period (timeout) to efficiently manage resources.
+- The NAT device removes connection information from the table that has had no traffic for a certain period (timeout, typically 7200 seconds or 2 hours for TCP ESTABLISHED state) to efficiently manage resources, preventing zombie connections from filling the table.

 4. Connection Termination and Resource Release

-4. The NAT device recognizes the connection termination and sets a timeout for the NAT table entry for that connection.
+- The NAT device recognizes connection termination and changes the NAT table entry state for that connection from

 Security Aspect